 Body Art Establishments

 The popularity of body art in Montgomery County has grown significantly in recent years.
 In 1994, only five establishments were licensed.
-Currently, there are approximately forty-five (45) body art establishments that are licensed and inspected.
+Currently, there are approximately ninety (90) body art establishments that are licensed and inspected.

 Whether you are tattooing, piercing or applying permanent cosmetics, body art is an invasive procedure in which the skin is pierced to insert pigment or jewelry.
 The process can cause a small amount of bleeding by the person undergoing the procedure.
 As result, the potential for bloodborne disease transmission exists, so it is of paramount importance that the proper safety and sanitation protocols are adhered to.